Agriculture and forestry

 Most of the manufacturing production in Mpumalanga occurs in the southern Highveld region; especially in Highveld Ridge, where large petrochemical plants such as Sasol 2 and Sasol 3 are located.

 Large-scale manufacturing occurs especially in the northern Highveld area, particularly chrome-alloy and steel manufacturing.
 In the Lowveld sub region, industries concentrate on manufacturing products from agricultural and raw forestry material.
-The growth in demand for goods and services for export via Maputo is expected to
+The growth in demand for goods and services for export via Maputo is expected to stimulate manufacturing in the province.

 Mpumalanga is rich in coal reserves with eMalahleni being the biggest coal producer in Africa.
 South Africa’s major power stations are situated in this province.
 Kendal power station’s cooling towers are the largest structures of their type in the world.
 The Kusile Power Station near Delmas is the country’s biggest, contributing a massive 4800 megawatts of electricity to the national grid.